StyleKQC: A Style-Variant Paraphrase Corpus for Korean Questions and Commands: Experiment

 \subsection{Results}

 In classification and inference, we have the evaluation results that show consistency between the train and test dataset (Table 1).
-Considering that the queries in each set are distinguished from each other, we claim that our dataset displays the extensibility to wider world problems, also given the comprehensive coverage of topics and acts that are of interest in usual conversation and smart speaker dialogues.
+Considering that queries in each set are distinguished from each other, we claim that our dataset displays the extensibility to wider world problems, also providing the comprehensive coverage of topics and acts that are of interest in usual conversation and smart speaker dialogues.
 Though the baseline score is quite high for ACT and PARA, it does not harm one of our goals to provide a solid scheme for corpus construction that suffices practical, real-world applicability.

-On STYLE, we adopted CED since formality as our `style' more regards the change in suffix and some lexicons rather than the whole word order and phrase usage\footnote{On using other objective measures, the morpheme-level tokenization is not yet unified for Korean sentences, to make evaluation harder.}.
-Nonetheless, we found the transfer task still challenging in view of the objective measure.
-Instead, we observed the practical validity using the style classifier learned upon train and valid set.
-We qualitatively checked that the seq2seq \cite{sutskever2014sequence} with pre-trained generative model guarantees the intended style transfer, and the detail is to be provided in Appendix A.
+On STYLE, we adopted CED since our `style' more regards the change in suffix and some lexicons rather than the whole word order and phrase usage.\footnote{On using other objective measures, the morpheme-level tokenization is not yet unified for Korean sentences, to make evaluation harder.
+More explanation is available in Appendix~\ref{app:ced}.} Nonetheless, we found the transfer task still challenging in view of the objective measure.
+Instead, we observed the practical validity using a style classifier learned upon train and valid set, which displays sufficiently high accuracy.\footnote{More explanation on using classifier accuracy in style checking is available in Appendix~\ref{app:acc}.} We qualitatively checked that the seq2seq \cite{sutskever2014sequence} approach with a pre-trained generative model guarantees the intended style transfer.